Target Corporation: Diversity

+Target was ranked by LGBTQ Consumers as a favorite brand in 2016 and 2017 by Community Marketing Inc's 10th and 11th Annual LGBT Community Surveys.
+In 2018, Target had a score of 100 on the Human Rights Campaign Corporate Equality Index for its corporate policies and practices pertinent to lesbian, gay, bisexual, transgender and queer employees.

 In September 2020, Target published a "Workforce Diversity Report" indicating that 50% of Target's 350K employees are people of color, and over half are women.
 The report also stated that within the corporate leadership team, people of color account for 24% of the team and 42% are women.
 On a retail level, 33% of stores are managed by people of color, with more than half of management positions occupied by women.

-Brian Cornell publicly stated that the commitment to programs at Target to support diversity, equity and inclusion following the murder of George Floyd by police in Minneapolis.
-He stated “I recognize that it’s time to take it to another level, and that as CEOs, we have to be the company’s head of diversity and inclusion."
+Brian Cornell publicly declared a commitment to programs at Target to support diversity, equity and inclusion (DEI) following the murder of George Floyd by police in Minneapolis.
+He stated "I recognize that it's time to take it to another level, and that as CEOs, we have to be the company's head of diversity and inclusion."
 One of the created programs intended to help Black entrepreneurs develop, test, and scale products to sell at mass retailers promised to spend more than $2 billion with Black-owned businesses by 2025.

-In 2025, Target announced an abrupt change to these policies following an executive order from President Trump ordering a dismantling of the federal government’s diversity and inclusion programs.
-Target announced a halt to many programs designed to increase diversity equity and inclusion at Target.
-The company also said it would no longer participate in external diversity surveys, including the Human Rights Campaign’s Corporate Equality Index.
+In 2025, Target announced an abrupt change to these policies following an executive order from President Trump ordering a dismantling of the federal government's DEI programs.
+Target announced a halt to many of its DEI-related programs.
+The company also said it would no longer participate in external diversity surveys, including the Human Rights Campaign's Corporate Equality Index.

-Following Target's statement to roll back on equitable hiring practices, Twin Cities Pride announced Target would no longer be participating in the 2025 Pride Festival.